CSUN-SeniorDesign/sandbox-worms-infrastructure/content/runbook/Terraform-AWS-Credential.md

 ## Instructions ##

-1. Add terraform.tfvars on .gitignore
+1. Add terraform.tfvars on .gitignore  (one time only)
-2. Add to one of the .tf files
+2. Add to one of the .tf files  (one time only)

 		provider "aws" {